ScreepsPlus/site-hugo/content/events.md

 ### Rules:

-*during spawn in ticks will be paused and you can choose any available room on a first come first serve basis
+* during spawn in ticks will be paused and you can choose any available room on a first come first serve basis

-*you can respawn into a different available room at any point up until tick start
+* you can respawn into a different available room at any point up until tick start

-*do not use another players Screeps AI unless it is drastically different from the base version with your own modifications (no NCPs)
+* do not use another players Screeps AI unless it is drastically different from the base version with your own modifications (no NCPs)

 ### Rounds:
 <a name="SWC204"></a>
 #### [SWC](#SWC) 204 - ffa, 2 sectors

-*sign up in #swc in screeps slack server
+* sign up in #swc in screeps slack server

-*spawn in will be allowed starting : [Fri, Nov 29 2019, 2100 UTC][SWC204SPAWN]
+* spawn in will be allowed starting : [Fri, Nov 29 2019, 2100 UTC][SWC204SPAWN]

-*tick start and official round start : [Sat, Nov 30 2019, 2100 UTC][SWC204START]
+* tick start and official round start : [Sat, Nov 30 2019, 2100 UTC][SWC204START]

-*free for all combat (no teams)(alliances of opportunity are allowed)
+* free for all combat (no teams)(alliances of opportunity are allowed)

-*2 sectors, center room portals to adjacent sector
+* 2 sectors, center room portals to adjacent sector

-*CPULimit = Math.min(20 + GCL * 10, 300); //MMO default
+* CPULimit = Math.min(20 + GCL * 10, 300); //MMO default

-*victory placement will be based on player's total room's (with spawns) rcl value
+* victory placement will be based on player's total room's (with spawns) rcl value

 RESULTS:

-1st place :
+1st place : Robalian

-2nd place :
+2nd place : Tigga

-3rd place :
+3rd place : Geir1983

 [SWC204SPAWN]: https://www.timeanddate.com/worldclock/fixedtime.html?msg=SWC+204&iso=20191129T21
 [SWC204START]: https://www.timeanddate.com/worldclock/fixedtime.html?msg=SWC+204&iso=20191130T21